 Do you need financial help yourself?
 Use CSP documentation to apply for MBF funds.

 The fund is a source of support to this day, helping members, fellows, associates and students past and present who may be experiencing financial difficulties following, for example, an accident, serious illness or relationship break-up.
-We are a caring profession and we want to make sure that we look after our members in times of need.

 How can the Members Benevolent Fund help?